windybirth/windy10v10ai-cloud/README.md

 ### Deploy with Github Action

-Github Action will deploy automatically when push to main and develop.
+Github Action will deploy automatically when push to main branch.

 - main: Deploy Firebase Functions and Hosting
-- develop: Deploy Firebase Functions:admin

 ### Deploy Manually
 - Deploy all